back to top

 For example, I started shooting food photos with an APS-C Canon EOS camera with a 1.6x crop factor.
 This means you multiply the focal length of your lens by 1.6.
 And it gives you the equivalent focal length it would look like on a full-frame camera.

 A 50mm lens works wonderfully to shoot food on a full-frame camera.
-But on a Canon Rebel (APS-C), a 50mm lens behaves more like an 80mm.
+But on an APS-C Canon Rebel, a 50mm lens behaves more like an 80mm.

 Many food bloggers recommend the 50mm as a great all-around food photography lens.
 But this isn’t necessarily true, especially if you have a crop-sensor camera.

-These days, most digital cameras have large file sizes.
-But the file size is something to be aware of if you ever want to print your images.
+These days, most digital cameras produce large file sizes.
+But file size is something to be aware of if you ever want to print your images.

 If you’re a food blogger, you often shoot images for the web only.
 But what if you want to publish a cookbook one day or license your food photos through stock agencies?
 Make sure that your camera can accommodate large file sizes.
 This usually means at least 3000 pixels on the short side.